rotheconrad/Breakwright/README.md

 ## 📘 Citation

-If you use this workflow in your research, please cite this repository and the underlying tools:
+If you use this workflow in your research, please cite this repository:

+- Conrad R. (2025).
+Breakwright.
+GitHub repository.
+Available at: https://github.com/rotheconrad/Breakwright

+And the underlying tools:

 - Li, H. (2021). *Minimap2: pairwise alignment for nucleotide sequences.*
 - Kolmogorov et al. (2020). *Assembly of long, error-free reads using HiFi data.*
 - BBMap, MUMmer, Samtools, and associated utilities.
+- TO DO - complete ref list.

 ---